Eleanor Coppola: Apocalypse Now

-For her early film career, Eleanor Coppola spent much of her time accompanying her husband on his film shoots.
-In 1976, she began documenting the making of Coppola's war film Apocalypse Now.
-Her recordings of the hectic film process were later released in her memoir Notes on the Making of Apocalypse Now in 1979.
-The book chronicled such events as the near destruction of the film's production as well as the stress that both cast and crew were suffering from at the time.
+For her early film career, she spent much of her time accompanying her husband on his film shoots.
+In 1976, she began documenting the making of Apocalypse Now.
+Her recordings of the hectic film process were later released in her memoir Notes on the Making of Apocalypse Now (1979).
+The book chronicles such events as the near destruction of the film's production as well as the stress that both cast and crew were suffering from at the time.
 This would not be the only documentation of the making of Francis Ford Coppola's Apocalypse Now as she decided to film a documentary based on the same movie.

 The documentary film Hearts of Darkness: A Filmmaker's Apocalypse was co-directed by Eleanor Coppola, Fax Bahr, and George Hickenlooper.
-In the film, Eleanor narrates the trials and difficulties surrounding the production of the award-winning film as not only problems arose with the studio but also the cast and crew working at the time.
+In the film, Eleanor narrated the trials and difficulties surrounding the production of the award-winning film as not only problems arose with the studio but also the cast and crew working at the time.
 Such events caught on camera include the nervous breakdown of the film's lead Martin Sheen as well as the trouble facing Francis Ford Coppola when an expensive set was destroyed.

 The documentary film was released in 1991, which went on to win several awards such as the Emmy for "Outstanding Individual Achievement – Informational Programming – Directing".
 The film was also nominated for a Directors Guild of America (DGA) Documentary Award in 1991.